Dreamboat09/alx-airbnb-database/database-adv-script/README.md

 ## correlated and non-correlated subqueries
 Non-correlated subquery → runs once, result reused Correlated subquery → runs once per row in the outer query

+## Apply Aggregations and Window Functions
+Write a query to find the total number of bookings made by each user, using the COUNT function and GROUP BY clause.
+Use a window function (ROW_NUMBER, RANK) to rank properties based on the total number of bookings they have received.